Funmi Martins friend renovates her grave after 19 years, calls out Mide Martins

 PAY ATTENTION: Click “See First” under the “Following” tab to see Legit.ng News on your Facebook News Feed!

-In another video, Damilare was sighted at his mother's grave supervising a man who was talking off the old surrounding structure to be replaced with a new one.
+In another video, Damilare was sighted at his mother's grave supervising a man who was talking of the old surrounding structure to be replaced with a new one.

 See the video below: